 To get the ear we have to master our technique of proofing bread.
 The key factor for getting an ear on bread is to underproof the dough.
 The optimum proof point is when the dough stays down for 2 seconds in the poke test.

 More gas is created when baking under-proofed dough which forces through the weakest area of the crust violently as it escapes.

 If the cut is done right it will allow the gas to escape and expand to create exciting designs on the bread including an “ear” shape.
 Cut 5mm deep around the edge of the bread, holding the blade at an angle of 30 degrees.

 To get the perfect cut on your sourdough bread, you’ll need a “baker’s lame” with a sharp blade.
 If you don’t have one already, here’s my guide on selecting a bakers lame.

 You should now have the perfect ear.
 If you are still struggling take a look at the tips below:

-If you have a decent dough, but without the ear it’s probably the shaping or the cutting angle that need work.
+If you have a decent dough, but without the ear, it’s probably the shaping or the cutting angle that needs work.
 Practice makes perfect here, focus on building tension when shaping and getting the angle correct when cutting.

-If this doesn't work, send me a picture on the Facebook page!
-It’s up to you whether you prefer to have an ear shape on your bread, personally the crumb is a bit holey!
+It’s up to you whether you prefer to have an ear shape on your sourdough bread, personally, the crumb is a bit holey!
 But they do look very impressive.
 Regardless, I hope this helps!